Valley Fever (cont.)

 Is valley fever (coccidioidomycosis) contagious?

 Valley fever is not contagious person to person.
 People only become infected when they inhale arthroconidia (spores) of Coccidioides that settle in the lungs.
-Spores are easily disturbed and become airborne mixed with dust, especially on dusty, windy days and in areas where soil has been recently disturbed by construction or similar actions.
+Spores are easily dispersed and become airborne mixed with dust, especially on dusty, windy days and in areas where soil has been recently disturbed by construction or similar actions.

 Where can one find more information on valley fever?